mrblackmesa1/p1_prefabs/README.md

 # Portal 1 Prefabs
-A collection of Portal 1 prefabs I have made or possible stolen from Valve (:
+A collection of Portal 1 prefabs I have made or taken from the official maps In the future I will accept user submitted prefabs to be added!

 ## Current prefabs: